|

 Scale (ADFACS) is used for the assessment of

-minutes.
-The scale has been used in drug trials,
+and takes 20 minutes.
+The scale has been used

-and consists of ten items for instrumental activities of
+in drug trials, and consists of ten items for

-daily living: ability to use the telephone; performing
+instrumental activities of daily living: ability to use

-around both inside and outside the home; pursuing
+ability to get around both inside and outside

 Basic activities of daily